set-hero/public/acceptable-use-policy.md

 - **Create Multiple Accounts**: Create multiple SetHero accounts in order to circumvent any of our Services or Third Party service limitations or restrictions.

+- **Intellectual Property Infringement**: Use, post, distribute, or violate SetHero's or a Third Party's intellectual property that you don't have the right to use.

+- **Misrepresentation**: Impersonate other production companies, crew members, or otherwise misrepresent yourself or misstate the origin of any content.
+Accounts on SetHero Services may not be created with throwaway email addresses.

+- **Circumvent or Violate Third Party Terms**: Use Services with the primary purpose of violating or circumventing the terms or restrictions of a Third Party.

 - **Excessive Messaging**: Send excessive, unnecessary, or unsolicited emails, SMS, or other messages through SetHero Services.

 - **Automated Messaging**: Engage in automated activity of publishing or sending messages.
 Message sending rates must be kept to reasonable, human levels.

-- **API Abuse**: Use SetHero's API in any unauthorized manner or to circumvent limitations, including but not limited to automated message sending, beyond reasonable production needs.
+- **API Abuse**: Use SetHero's API in any unauthorized manner or to circumvent limitations beyond reasonable production needs.

 - **Spamming**: Generate or send unsolicited call sheets, messages, or notifications that you do not have permission to send to recipients or which are otherwise prohibited under applicable law.

-- **Intellectual Property Infringement**: Use, post, distribute, or violate SetHero's or a Third Party's intellectual property that you don't have the right to use.

-- **Misrepresentation**: Impersonate other production companies, crew members, or otherwise misrepresent yourself or misstate the origin of any content.
-Accounts on SetHero Services may not be created with throwaway email addresses.

-- **Circumvent or Violate Third Party Terms**: Use Services with the primary purpose of violating or circumventing the terms or restrictions of a Third Party.

 ## Illegal, Harmful, Hateful Activities, or Content